beckboan/2dphysics/README.md

 - C++ compiler (C++11 or higher)
 - CMake (for building the project)
-- SDL ad OpenGL will be installed by CMake
+- SDL and OpenGL will be installed by CMake

 ### Building